kitschpatrol/renami/readme.md

 <!-- /short-description -->

 > [!IMPORTANT]
+>
-> Renami is in early development and will remain zero-versioned until it's fit for general purposes.
-To borrow a phrase, this project falls under [FYI-style open source](https://github.com/andymatuschak/note-link-janitor?tab=readme-ov-file#this-is-fyi-style-open-source).
+> Renami is in early development and specifically targets the author's niche
+> use-cases.
+It will remain zero-versioned until it's reasonably safe and
+> intuitive to use.
+Caveat emptor.

 ## Overview

+Renami provides a configuration-driven approach to automated filename management.
+Specify how you want certain folders of files to be named in the root of your project, and then run `renami` to keep all the filenames consistent and up-to-date.

+The configuration-based approach makes it easy to pull metadata from a file's content and pass it to a...

+Think of it as a linter + fixer for file names.

+I use it to maintain consistent, content-driven filenames for a large collection of Markdown notes.

+Renami provides an application-agnostic foundation for the "Renami Obsidian" plugin.

 ## Getting started